OnChainSurvivor/OnChainSurvivor/README.md

 ## 🎮How to Survive🎮

 -   **Select to Survive as guest or with your own NFT**
--   **Join a Room**: Enter an address and click "Join Room" to connect with other survivor.
+-   **Join a run**: Enter an address and click "Join Room" to connect with other survivor.
 -   **Move Your survivor**: Use the arrow keys to move your character around the 3D environment.
 -   **Upgrade, evolve, fork, Survive**: Your movements and decisions will be broadcast to your partner in real-time.